Arjun-G-Ravi/Cow-invaders/README.md

 # Future plans
 ## Game
 - Add some thing to switch between weapons
+- Make a high score counter and save it in a file

 ### AI Based
 - Automate the game with